Pick Your Own Dates Short-notice Sebastian Inlet Ospreys and More BAA Personalized Instructional Workshops « Arthur Morris/BIRDS AS ART

 Bob Eastman is driving from Wisconsin and doing all 26 days.
 Thus, I have two bedrooms in the great 4-bedroom AirBnB just 22 minutes from the south jetty at the State Park, 24 minutes from the northwest pool where the Ospreys spent a lot of time last year.

 Hopefully, those who come would stay for a week or ten days (or 26 days!) to maximize the opportunities.
 Fewer days would work also.
 Fly to Orlando and rent a car.
-Local folks who would like to arrange a morning of In-the-Field Instruction
+Local folks who would like to arrange a morning or two of In-the-Field Instruction during October should get in touch via e-mail.

 Here, if you stay in the AirBnB with me, are the ridiculous low rates for the in-the-field sessions (that include the daily Image Review and Photoshop sessions.